 You want to go on overseas missions?
 Great.
 What should you bring?
 The list tends to grow quite rapidly.
 Plus each kid you bring you add at least two bags per kid.
 We have 4 Boys.
 We have our own section.
 I am only kidding—sort of.

-The real question is what preparation is needed for going overseas?
+Here’s the real question: what preparation do you need before going overseas?
 Of course you need to have a heart for reaching the lost, the ability to go overseas, and an understanding of and respect for the people you’re going to engage, but what about deeper things?
 How can you prepare your mind for what ill happen and understand the cost of following this call?
 These are some things to think about as you pursue missions.

 Six Tasks for the Missionary